-Make potty time story time.
+- Make potty time story time.
 Pick out special books that are only for the potty.
 Silly books of kids’ poetry, brightly illustrated picture books with easy-to-follow stories, and books that have funny words and rhythms are all great fun to read together while your child is waiting on the potty.
 These bathroom-only books will give your child something to look forward to when they have to go.
-You can even create you own book.

 No matter what keeps your child excited and motivated to potty train, it’s important to keep the fun in the process and make this a bonding opportunity for both of you – one that sets the tone for your partnership for years to come.
-Know that your child will be potty trained eventually, and you’ll always have some very cute stories to tell.
+Know that your child will be potty trained eventually.
+And you’ll have some very cute stories to tell too.